 This information sheet has been written to help you decide if you would like to take part.
 It is up to you and you alone whether you wish to take part.
-If you do decide to take part, you will be free to withdraw at any time without providing a reason, and with no negative consequences, up to the point your data has been anonymised, approximately 6 months after study completion.
+If you do decide to take part, you will be free to withdraw at any time without providing a reason, and with no negative consequences, up to the point your data has been anonymised (within 6 months after completion of data collection).
 After your data has been anonymised it will not be possible to withdraw.